Connect to a wireless network

 If you have a wireless-enabled computer, you can connect to a wireless network that is within range to get access to the internet, view shared files on the network, and so on.

-Click the network menu in the menu bar, and click the name of the network you want to connect to.
+Click the name of the network you want.

-If the name of the network isn't in the list, select More Networks to see if the network is further down the list.
-If you still don't see the network, you may be out of range or the network .
+If the name of the network is not shown, scroll down the list.
+If you still do not see the network, you may be out of range, or the network.